7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 Göbekli Tepe & Pool of Abraham are both quite unique sites in the Southeastern region.

-This region is so uniquely different from the rest of the country.
+This region is quite unique compared to the rest of the country.

 Mediterranean Region